IRL2/nanover-docs/source/concepts/applications.rst

 ============

 The :ref:`NanoVer protocol <base-protocol>` defines how clients and servers communicate with each other.
-It leaves ample room for customisation: it does not define the content of a :ref:`FrameData <frame-description>`, the meaning of the shared state keys is not defined either, nor does the protocol specifies what the commands should be.
-This points are defined by applications.
-Applications define how to use the different services and how to format the content for specific tasks.
+It is designed to be extensible: it does not define the content of a :ref:`FrameData <frame-description>`, the meaning of the shared state keys, or the available commands.
+Each of these can be defined and extended to support various **applications**.
+Each application defines conventions for utilising the different services for specific objectives.

 .. _multiplayer-application: